dushyantsinghpawar/SPECTRE/README.md

 unicode = str
 str = str
 ```
-To make aforementioned changes, Run the following command (Since we have executed the program in Google Colab, the following code will make the required changes in the colab notebook):
+Aforementioned changes can also be automated, To do so run the following command (Since we have executed the program in Google Colab, the following code will make the required changes in the colab notebook):
 ```
 import os